2023-25 Digital Dialogue: Wales Impact Report

 Pledges and real-world change

-Digital Dialogue: Wales also has had an impact on the wider community.
-36 Dialogue sessions have led to a pledge; a commitment by a politician during a Dialogue session to do something on behalf of the learners.
+36 Dialogue sessions led to a pledge - a commitment by a politician during a Dialogue session to do something on behalf of the learners.

-Lee Waters MS promised to raise the concerns of learners at Bigyn Primary School over the lack of NHS dentists in Llanelli in the Senedd.
-Lee visited the school in February 2025 to update the school and meet the new cohort of year 6 learners.
+Below is an example of a pledge made by Lee Waters MS, where he promised to raise the concerns of learners at Bigyn Primary School over the lack of NHS dentists in Llanelli in the Senedd.

 We have identified the following key learnings from delivering Digital Dialogue: Wales.